How can I tell if my child has asthma?

 Keep in mind that not all children have the same asthma symptoms, and these symptoms can vary from asthma episode to the next episode in the same child.
 Also note that not all wheezing or coughing is caused by asthma.

-In kids under 5 years of age, the most common cause of asthma-like symptoms is upper respiratory viral infections such as the
+In kids under 5 years of age, the most common cause of asthma-like symptoms is upper respiratory viral infections such as the common cold.

 If your child has problems breathing, take him or her to the doctor immediately for an evaluation.